KlayClarke/InspoBackend/README.md

 ## UPDATE

 The heroku deployment is unstable and I've run into some problems whilst using AWS S3.
-I am currently updating this backend to deploy it using Google Cloud (with firebase for the video storage).
+I am currently updating this backend to deploy it using Google Cloud (with firebase for the photo storage).
 Thank you for your patience.

 ## UPDATE #2